shivannis/xandr-docs-public/xandr-docs/articles/monetize/programmatic-guaranteed-buying-line-items.md

 ## PG deal billing

 With PG deal buying, you'll never pay for more than a deal's agreed-to number of booked impressions.
 You only pay for a number of delivered impressions that is less than or equal to a PG deal's booked impression number.
-Xandr only charges fees on the cost-of-media collected.
+Microsoft Advertising only charges fees on the cost-of-media collected.

 > [!NOTE]
-> While Xandr's billing reports show PG deals as being capped at their agreed-to booked impressions, non-billing reports still reflect overdelivery regarding logged delivered impressions versus adjusted-for-billing impressions.
+> While Microsoft Advertising's billing reports show PG deals as being capped at their agreed-to booked impressions, non-billing reports still reflect overdelivery regarding logged delivered impressions versus adjusted-for-billing impressions.

 - **What happens with billing in the month that a deal ends?**